kingnoob1377/WinchRack_Type2/README.md

-v6cl (방탄쪼끼) is a nice member of the same country and VORON User kakao chat room. <br>
+v6cl (방탄쪼끼) is a nice member from Korea and VORON User kakao chat room. <br>
-He is adept at design and has helped shortcomings in the multi-color ERCF buffer, for which we are grateful. <br>
+He has adapted the design and helped remove shortcomings in the multi-color ERCF buffer, for which we are grateful. <br>
 Building upon his design, I have received wonderful ideas to modify the structure for improved spatial aspects and easier spool install.

 방탄쪼끼님 멋져요!